appnet-org/appnet/README.md

 ### Install the CLI

-`adnctl` is a command line program to manage ADN control plane.
+`adnctl` is a command line program to manage the ADN control plane.

 To install the CLI, run
 ```bash
 . ./install.sh
 ```

-Once installed, verity the CLI is running correctly with:
+Once installed, verify the CLI is running correctly with:
 ```bash
 adnctl version
 ```